ptycho/ptypy/ptypy/accelerate/py_cuda/optimisation_log.md

     - or generating them on the fly on the GPU - a simple integer XOR-shift based random generator should suffice, as statistical properties are less important here
-  - Perform the transpose of the final address array for the tiled version on GPU
-    - the transpose dimensions are (2, 3, 0, 1) in 4D, which is the same as the 2D
-      transpose of the same array, multiplying the first 2 and last 2 axis dimenions together
-    - therefore a regular matrix transpose implementation can be used
-    - a good fast implementation kernel can be found [here](https://github.com/JonathanWatkins/CUDA/blob/master/NvidiaCourse/Exercises/transpose/transpose.cu)
-    - The [Reikna transpose](http://reikna.publicfields.net/en/latest/api/computations.html#transposition-permutation) might also be used, though it looks like Reikna kernels need to be recompiled when streams are changed, which adds overhead

 ## Streaming Engine